Carotid endarterectomy (CEA) is

 to keep the incision area clean and dry.
 Your healthcare provider will give you specific

 bathing instructions.
-If stitches are used, they will be removed during a follow-up office
+If stitches are used, they will be removed during a follow-up

 visit.
-If adhesive strips are used, keep them dry and they will fall off within a few
+If adhesive strips are used, keep them dry and they will fall off within a

 You may go back to your normal diet

 unless your healthcare provider tells you otherwise.
-It is generally advised to follow a
+It is generally advised to follow

 diet that is low in fat and cholesterol.
-You should eat vegetables, fruits, low-fat or
+You should eat vegetables, fruits, low-fat

-Tell your healthcare provider to
+Call your healthcare provider right

-report any of the following:
+away to report any of the following: